williamtbarker/williamtbarker.github.io/README.md

 - Kaggle: [William T. Barker](https://www.kaggle.com/williamtbarker)
 - Google Scholar: [William T. Barker](https://scholar.google.com/citations?user=C74LjD8AAAAJ&hl=en)

+---
-This README serves as a snapshot of my expertise in the intersection of chemistry, virology, and machine learning.
+This README is a snapshot of my expertise at the intersection of chemistry, virology, and machine learning.
 I am always interested in collaborative opportunities that leverage these skills to address challenging problems in science and healthcare.